Museums during COVID-19

 The coronavirus pandemic has had and will have an unprecedented impact on museums all over the world.
-To better understand the status quo and what might come next, we launched a survey to map COVID-19's impact on the museum sector.
-We are supporting the museum sector with data and information about the situation as well as monitoring re-opening dates in an interactive map, which we are illustrating further with best practices and policies.
+To better understand the status quo and what might come next, we constantly monitor and analyse the COVID-19's impact on the museum sector.
+We have launched two reports on the topic, an interactive map and a detailed country specific overview.

 In this NEMO Webinar from 6 May 2020, Sandro Debono, museum thinker and culture strategist, explores how institutions can sustain relevance over time even when circumstances dictate closure.
 It also provides practical suggestions as to how museums can keep sight of their communities' needs and ambitions as these evolve and change over time.

 On 7 May 2020, NEMO joined the podcast episode Global voices: Europe - We're all stronger together to disucss how COVID-19 has impacted attractions in Europe.

 Julia Pagel, Secretary General of NEMO, David Vuillaume, Director of the German Museums Association and Chair of NEMO, as well as Aleksandra Berberih-Slana, President of the Slovenian Museums Association and a NEMO Executive Board member, joined the podcast, which is produced by Dexibit.

 In the podcast, Julia, David and Aleksandra are encouraging museums across Europe with the message 'We are stronger together'.
 They stress the importance for European venues learning from each other (particularly as some countries reopen, such as already occurring in Germany), the role of digital in the crisis and the financial challenges ahead for some European cultural institutions despite public funding, especially for those where that funding is now at risk.
 Plus, insight highlights from NEMO's recent survey of COVID-19 impacts in Europe.